Original name of the Burn Bullock pub, 315 London Road, Mitcham CR4 4BE.

 From the Tithe Apportionment Map of 1846, the occupier of the land owned by Henry Moore was Henry Hart.
 The land measured 3 roods and 6 square perches.

-From 1880 newspaper : transferred from Mrs POUNER to Mr SAMPSON
+1880 newspaper : license transferred from Mrs POYNER to Mr SAMPSON

 — Murphy, of West-street, Mitcham, was charged before the Croydon magistrates, on Tuesday, with creating disturbance at the King’s Head public-house, Mitcham, on the 2nd inst,, and refusing to leave when requested to do so.